edgedb/edgedb/docs/intro/fastapi_gelai_searchbot.rst

 .. edb:split-section::

   Note that this cloud LLM API (and many others) requires a secret key to be set as an environment variable.
 A common way to manage those is to use the ``python-dotenv`` library in combinations with a ``.env`` file.
 Feel free to browse `the readme
   <https://github.com/theskumar/python-dotenv?tab=readme-ov-file#getting-started>`_,
-  although it's also quite simple to use.
+  to learn more.
 Create a file called ``.env`` in the root directory and put your api key in there:

   .. code-block:: .env
       :caption: .env